kemitchell/plain-website-terms-of-service/terms.md

 3. You may not submit content to the website containing malicious computer code, such as computer viruses or spyware.

-4. You may not submit content to the website as a mere placeholder, to hold a particular address or name on the website.
+4. You may not submit content to the website as a mere placeholder, to hold a particular address or name.

 5. You may not use the website to disclose information that you don't have the right to disclose, like others' confidential information.